Having a clearly laid out workplace wellness plan is one of the most effective means of having an engaged and productive team in any organization.

 Some of the greatest barriers to having teams completely engaged in a workplace health program include:

-Wearables such as the Fitbit or the Apple Watch can help monitor stress levels and heart rates.
+Wearable devices in the workplace, such as the Fitbit or the Apple Watch, can help monitor stress levels and heart rates.
 They also aid in implementing fitness plans, so they can be a valuable tool in encouraging workplace health.
 Moreover, simply having access to apps on already existing smartphones can be effective as well.

 1. Increased productivity

-12% of employees use wearables (such as the Apple Watch, Fitbit, and Jawbone) and 71% of those employees who use wearables said they that they are now more productive than ever.
+12% of employees use wearable devices in the workplace and 71% of those employees who use wearables said they that they are now more productive than ever.

 2. Valuable data